yahoolinovich/cryengineFPS/README.md

 # cryengineFPS

 A personal FPS project in cryEngine.
-I'm currently working on a First Person movement system with wallrunning.
 Wallrunning is fully implemented with proper walljumping, camera FOV and yaw effects.